Om Prakash v. State of Uttar Pradesh: Facts

 The victim's name was not revealed as Section 228-A of Indian Penal Code regards identifying victims of rape to be a punishable offence.

 The husband of the victim was arrested the day before the crime occurred and was brought before the court for challan proceedings on the day of crime.
 There, the accused tried to rape her.
 She raised alarm and the accused was assaulted by people around, arrested and taken to a police station where an FIR was lodged.
-The trial and the High Court convicted the accused particularly based on the statement of the victim and the eyewitnesses and a sentence of ten years was awarded under section 376 (2) (e) for raping a pregnant women.
+The trial and the High Court convicted the accused particularly based on the statement of the victim and the eyewitnesses and a sentence of ten years was awarded under section 376 (2) (e) for raping a pregnant woman.

 Section 376 (2) (e) of Indian Penal Code states that a police officer is liable to be imprisoned for 10 years if the rape victim is a pregnant woman.

 While Section 376 (1) of Indian Penal Code states that a police officer committing a similar crime is liable for 7 years or less in special cases.

 At the Supreme court, the accused's sentence of ten years was reduced to seven years citing the reasons that the victim was not proven to be pregnant.